Hall of Fame for Great Americans

-The Hall of Fame of Great Americans at Bronx Community College, the original “Hall of Fame” in this country, is a New York landmark institution founded in 1900 to honor prominent Americans who had a significant impact on this nation’s history.
+The Hall of Fame for Great Americans at Bronx Community College, the original “Hall of Fame” in the United States, is part of a National Historic Landmarked campus.
+Designed in 1900 and dedicated in 1901, it honors prominent Americans who had a significant impact on the nation’s history.

-Built on the crest of the highest natural peak in New York City in a sweeping semicircular Neo-Classical arc, it provides a panorama across the Harlem River to the Cloisters in Fort Tryon Park and beyond to the Palisades.
+Built on the crest on one of the highest natural peaks in New York City in a sweeping semicircular Neo-Classical arc, it provides a panorama across the Harlem River to the Cloisters in Fort Tryon Park and beyond to the Palisades.
 The principal feature of the Hall of Fame is its 630-foot open-air Colonnade, which houses the bronze portrait busts of the honorees.
-Designed by the celebrated architect Stanford White and financed by a gift from Mrs. Finley J. Shepard (Helen Gould) to New York University, the Hall of Fame was formally dedicated on May 30, 1901.

-The Colonnade was designed with niches to accommodate 102 sculptured works and currently houses the busts and commemorative plaques of 98 of the 102 honorees elected since 1900.
-The 98 bronze busts that line the Colonnade are original works by distinguished American sculptors.
-The bronze tablets recessed in the wall beneath the busts carry inscriptions of significant statements made by the men and women honored.
+The Colonnade was designed with niches to accommodate 102 sculptured works and currently houses the busts and commemorative plaques of 96 of the 102 honorees elected since 1900.
+The 96 bronze busts that line the Colonnade are original works by distinguished American sculptors.
+The bronze tablets recessed in the wall beneath the busts were designed by Louis Comfort Tiffany and carry inscriptions of significant statements made by the men and women honored.

-In the first half of the twentieth century, there was no higher honor in America than to be made a “Hall of Famer” – in The Wizard of Oz Dorothy is told by the Munchkins that “You will be a bust, be a bust, be a bust in the Hall of Fame!”
-But by the 1970s interest in this national institution had waned.
-New York University abandoned its Bronx campus in 1973.
-New York State assumed ownership, and the Colonnade has become an awkward appendage to the Bronx Community College, shunned by students who find it “creepy.”
+In the first half of the 20th century, there was no higher honor in America than to be made a “Hall of Famer.”
+In The Wizard of Oz Dorothy is told by the Munchkins that “you will be a bust, be a bust, be a bust in the Hall of Fame!”
+But by the 1970s interest in this national institution waned.
+New York University sold its Bronx campus in 1973.
+New York State assumed ownership on behalf of Bronx Community College, part of the City University of New York.

 Know Before You Go